 Early Greek settlers in Charleston, S.C. brought the recipe for pickled watermelon rind with them, according to food historians.
 It’s no wonder rural southerners embraced these pickles, whose nectar is as toothsome as a glass of sweet iced tea.

 Whenever I make the pickles, I work directly from my grandmother’s handwritten recipe.
+I’ve included it at the end of this post, so you can start your own family tradition of making old-fashioned watermelon rind pickles.

 It’s like I can hear her coaching me through the process and offering her kitchen wisdom through the phrases she underlined for emphasis.